-Between working from home, childcare, online learning, and a slew of distractions, life can be unpredictable.
+Between work, childcare, and a slew of distractions, life can be unpredictable.
 Understand the times we’re in and remain flexible with changes and adjustments to your schedule.
 Take comfort knowing that schools are doing the same.
 If your child or pet accidentally interrupts your interview, it won't reflect poorly on you.

 Use the Carney Sandoe team as a resource.

 Just like at an in-person conference, your Placement Associate will be available for recommendations, advice, and questions.
 Don't hesitate to contact yours — we're here to make the experience as smooth as possible for you!

 Interviewing can be stressful — especially with everything else you are juggling.
 Practice self care by stretching between interviews and taking a break from your screen when you can.
 Have snacks and water nearby.
 Don't forget to build a lunch break into your online schedule.

 Send an email or message in the Conference Module to the person or people you interviewed with.
 Whether you're reinforcing your enthusiasm about the position or you're letting the school know it's not a good fit for you, take the time to reach out and follow up.